|

 only "played" gongfu for past-time.
 I knew it was a just polite way to

-keep me out.
+reject me.
 I later learned from the restaurateur that I hadn't

 requested the master properly for acceptance to enroll.
 I had asked him